Gilbert136/MoneyFlowApplication/README.md

 An application that fetches data about one's imaginary monthly bank statements from an external API.
 Parse data to calculate monthly balance with income and spending that is sent to an external API.

 External api(get) for list of transactions\
-(External api requires authentication for it to work)\
+(External api requires API key/value for it to work)\
 https://api.sandbox.treasuryprime.com/transaction

 The application laverage on the Microsoft dotnet core stack\